 Cheakamus Community Forest

-The CCF Society reaches out to the community through open houses, newspaper articles, workshops, presentations, and site tours with local organizations such as the Association of Whistler Area Residents for the Environment (AWARE), WORCA, and an extensive stakeholders’ email list.
+The Cheakamus Community Society reaches out through open houses, newspaper articles, workshops, presentations, and site tours with local organizations such as the Association of Whistler Area Residents for the Environment (AWARE), WORCA, and an extensive stakeholders email list.

 Open houses are held in the spring and fall of each year to review proposed harvesting plans and work conducted in the previous season.
-As a community forest, it will be most successful when the public continues to share its priorities and concerns with the CCF.
+As a community forest, it will be most successful when the public continues to share its priorities and concerns.

 Whistler Forest History

 The Whistler area has a long history in forestry, and the Cheakamus Community Forest is the latest development in forest management.

 Learn more about Whistler’s forest history prior to the Cheakamus Community Forest by watching the Whistler Forest History Video.
 The video was created by local foresters and long-time residents Don MacLaurin, John Hammons and Peter Ackhurst with funding from the Community Foundation of Whistler and support from the Whistler Museum and Archives Society.